asmita-kalena/python_COVID-LIVE-DATA/README.md

 # To install in Linux/Ubuntu follow these commands:

 $ pip install bs4

 $ pip install tabulate

 $ pip install matplotlib

 $ pip install numpy

+# Enjoy CODING! :)

+Feel free to add PR for more charts to display COVID-19 live data.
+This project have BAR chart.
+Donut chart is in-progress.